Sonrise Church: History

-Sonrise Baptist Church was started in 1980 in Hillsboro, Oregon, by families including G. Robert and Loretta Schwarz, with Larry E. Allen as pastor.
+Sonrise Baptist Church was started in 1980 in Hillsboro, Oregon, by families including T. Bronleewe, G. Robert and Loretta Schwarz, with Larry E. Allen as pastor.
 In October 1981, it received approval from the city to build a 10600 ft2 structure at the then location near Jackson School and Northeast Ninth Avenue.
 The new building was to be used as the church’s sanctuary.
 Sonrise Baptist built a new building at the original church location on NE Rogahn Street in 2000.
 In 1998, Americans United for Separation of Church and State alleged that Sonrise was one of nine churches in the country that violated federal tax law by distributing voter guides seen as pro-Republican.

 In 2006, Sonrise started Washington County Project Homeless Connect, a one-day, annual event that provides a variety of services to the homeless, including pet care, medical care, counseling, and legal services.
 Other partners in the program as of 2012 included Pacific University, Vision Action Network, and Hands On Greater Portland, among others.
 The 2009 event had visits by about 500 homeless people served by approximately 450 volunteers.

 The church offered to buy about 9.7 acre that included a 54000 ft2 industrial building owned by Toshiba Ceramics America for $4.5 million in October 2006.
 Sonrise’s offer was for only half of the site, which had been the proposed location for a hospital by Providence Health System in 2003.
 At the time of the purchase, Sonrise had grown to 700 in its congregation.
 Toshiba Ceramics had opened its factory on the site in 1989 and closed it in April 2002.

-Sonrise moved into the former Toshiba facility near Cornell Road and Northwest 231st Avenue in 2007.
+Sonrise moved into the former Toshiba facility near Cornell Road and Northwest 231st Avenue (now Century Blvd.) in 2007.
 The nearly 10 acre campus in the Orenco neighborhood is next to Quatama Elementary School.
 The church added a community garden in 2009 in partnership with the Hillsboro Parks & Recreation Department, with a second phases with more plots added the following year.
 Later in 2009, Heritage Christian School closed, and Carden Cascade Academy moved into the classroom space at the church in September.

 Sonrise opened a homeless shelter at the church in December 2008 that opened during cold weather.
 The next year it opened in December for a 90-day run, staffed by volunteers from nine area churches, calling it the Shelter at Orenco Station.
 The church also serves as a cooling center during extreme heat in the summer.